stl-insta/cv-index-search-api/README.md

 $ docker-compose up -d api
 ```

-Seed some fake data, works only while docker is running
+Seed some fake data, **works only while docker and the app is running**

 ```bash
 $ npm run migrate